-The NEET 2026 safe score for MBBS are the marks at which chances of getting admission are quite high.
+The NEET 2026 safe score for MBBS is the marks at which the chances of getting admission are quite high.
 It must be noted that securing a safe score for MBBS does not guarantee admission.
 However, it ensures high chances for students to be eligible for admission into a medical college.
-Read the full article to know comprehensive details about the NEET 2026 safe score for MBBS course and other details.
+Read the full article to know comprehensive details about the NEET 2026 safe score for the MBBS course and other details.

 The safe score in NEET 2026 is an estimated score at which admission chances are high.
 The NEET safe score for MBBS considers several factors such as competition, seat availability, reservation criteria and exam difficulty.
 Candidates must understand the NEET 2026 safe score increases chances of admission allowing candidates to appear in the NEET counselling.
 With differences in cutoff percentile and reservation quota, the NEET safe score 2026 varies for General, Other Backward Classes (OBC), Scheduled Castes (SC), Scheduled Tribes (ST), and Economically Weaker Sections (EWS) categories.